h2oai/datatable/docs/api/options/display/max_column_width.rst

     to `max_column_width` characters when printed.

     This option applies to both the rendering of a frame in a terminal, and the rendering in a Jupyter notebook.
+However, it will have no effect for data in fixed-width columns, such as boolean, numeric, date or time.

     Parameters
     ----------